cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-10-26-how-i-beat-the-ielts-academic-with-just-a-month-of-self-training.md

 # Writing

-Writing takes 1 hour and is divided into two sub-parts: 20 minutes to write a report and 40 minutes to write an essay.
+Writing takes 1 hour and is divided into two subparts: 20 minutes to write a report and 40 minutes to write an essay.
 The report is based on a graph, a diagram, or a table you receive, and you must use not fewer than 150 words.
 The second task is to write an essay on a given topic, present and justify an opinion, or provide a solution to a problem, using no fewer than 250 words.